donalday/epiNet/README.md

 epiDeep is written in python and is executed from the command line.
 The package is installation-free.
 Just download the script-test-package folder.
 The folder contains both scripts and test run data.
 Perform the test run according the documentation and modify for your own research/usage.

-epiDeep requires the following tools to be available in the `PATH`:
+epiDeep requires mainly the following tools to be installed and be available in the `PATH`:
 * [python3](https://www.python.org/downloads/release/python-368/) (developed on 3.6.8)
 * [Tensorflow v1](https://www.tensorflow.org) (developed on 1.14.0)
 * [Keras (not tf.keras)](https://keras.io) (developed on 2.2.4)